Why Canadians Delay Dental Visits

 • Prevents tooth loss

-What Makes Modern Dental Visits Different Today?
+What Makes Modern Dental Visits Better Today?

 • Digital X-rays (low radiation)